HFD: 'White powdery substance' found in package at Cruz's office is not hazardous

 There are currently two foreign consulates visiting in the Greenway Plaza at this time.

-There have also been reports from the Pentagon about packages found on Tuesday that may contain ricin.
-The FBI is now investigating.
+There have also been reports from the Pentagon about two envelopes suspected of containing ricin found in the Pentagon's mail screening facility on Tuesday.

+One envelope was addressed to Defense Secretary Jim Mattis and the other to the Navy's top officer, Adm.
+John Richardson.

 It's unclear if the two incidents are related.